liferay/liferay-docs/developer/appdev/articles/01-web-front-ends/05-bean-portlet/01-bean-portlet-intro.markdown

 | [`UserLocalService`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/service/UserLocalService.html))
 | in your Bean Portlets.

-Portlet 3.0 defines annotations for setting portlet phase methods too.
+Portlet 3.0 defines annotations for declaring methods that handle portlet phases.

 ## Portlet Phase Methods

+Phase method annotations let you apply methods for handling a portlet's phases.
-Phase method annotations can be applied to methods in any class anywhere in the portlet WAR.
-There's no mandatory method naming convention---just apply phase annotations to the method you want to invoke.
+They can be applied to methods in any class anywhere in the portlet WAR.
+There's no mandatory method naming convention---just assign a phase annotation to the methods you want to invoke to process the phase.
 Here are the annotations:

 | Phase    | Annotation |
 | ---------------- | ---------- |